AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/getStarWithdrawalUrl$Input.md

 > `readonly` `optional` **owner\_id**: [`MessageSender$Input`](MessageSender$Input.md)

-Identifier of the owner of the Telegram stars; can be identifier of an owned bot, or identifier of an owned channel chat
+Identifier of the owner of the Telegram Stars; can be identifier of an owned bot, or identifier of an owned channel chat

 ### password?